siavashadpey/rebalance/README.rst

 |Build status| |Coverage| |Code Factor| |Docs|

-A calculator which tells you how to split your investment amongst your portfolio's assets based on your target asset allocation.
+A calculator which tells you how to split your investment amongst your portfolio's assets based on your target asset allocation.</p>

-You can either install the package and write a driver file as described below.
+To use it, install the package and write a driver file as described below.

 .. raw:: html